Darkroman/PK-Battle-Simulator/README.md

 # PK-Battle-Simulator

+# UPDATES
+2/18/2025:
+- Added easy A.I (just picks random move and switches to next Pokemon in line when it faints).
+- Some bug fixes with Bound damage, Reflect actually checking if it's already up rather than Light Screen, and some text dialog fixes.

 # BUILD NOTES
 My IDE of choice is Visual Studio, utilizing C++20 standard.
 Uploaded is a simple CMake build, as well as a binary release if you just want to download and play.
+Only tested on Windows.

 # GENERAL INFO
 This is just a small console based Pokemon battle simulator program.
 I started this project a long time ago and have been working on it off and on while also learning C++.
 I wanted to put what I've learned to practice, and Pokemon is one of my most cherished gaming series of all time.
 I don't plan on making this into a full graphical game (as there are also some copyright issues with that in any case).
 Just something to put out there to show what I've learned so far.
 Along with future updates I hope to be more proficient at architectural/code organization design.